Internal Communication in International Companies: Succeeding

 Deploying an Effective Multichannel and Multilingual Strategy

-The wrong reflex is to stack channels.
-Intranet, email, Teams, displays, enterprise social networks, videos, newsletters, webinars.
+The wrong reflex is to pile up channels.
+Intranet, email, Teams, displays, enterprise social network, videos, newsletters, webinars.
 On paper, this looks like coverage.
 In reality, it often produces confusion.

 Effective internal communication in international companies does not seek to be everywhere.
 It seeks to be readable.
 Each channel must have a precise function, known to all, and stable over time.

 The main danger is no longer the absence of information.
-It is excess.
+It’s the excess.
 According to this analysis on communication channels in companies, 40% of French employees suffer from information overload.
-The same source indicates that in 55% of multinationals, overly top-down communication via dominant channels deepens cultural gaps and is accompanied by an 18% increase in turnover in some remote teams.
+The same source indicates that in 55% of multinationals, overly top-down communication through dominant channels deepens cultural gaps and is accompanied by an 18% increase in turnover in some distant teams.

 The signal is clear.
 More channels do not mean more engagement.